Position Title: Senior Manager of Legislative Affairs

 INCS seeks a Senior Manager of Legislative Affairs to support INCS’ efforts to create transformative policy conditions for high-quality charter public schools to serve students and families well.
-Reporting to the Director of Government Affairs, INCS’ Senior Manager of Legislative Affairs will be a key asset in educating members of the General Assembly on the impact of charter public schools by elevating the voices of charter school parents, alumni, and school leaders.
+Reporting to the Director of External Affairs, INCS’ Senior Manager of Legislative Affairs will be a key asset in educating members of the General Assembly on the impact of charter public schools by elevating the voices of charter school parents, alumni, and school leaders.

-Twenty 20 years ago, when educators and community members started the charter school movement, people questioned whether students in low income communities could succeed at the highest levels.
+Twenty 20 years ago, when educators and community members started the charter school movement, people questioned whether students in low-income communities could succeed at the highest levels.
 That debate is now over.
 They can, and they do, as evidenced by the high school graduation rates and post-secondary success of thousands of Illinois charter school students.
 The only remaining question is whether we have the will to make this happen for more families.
 That is the work we are committed to.

 The Illinois Network of Charter Schools (INCS) advocates for the improvement of public education by creating the conditions that allow high-quality charter public schools to grow, thrive, and serve students and families well.
 We believe the key conditions are informed community members supporting elected officials who enact laws providing equitable funding and accountability, and authorizers complying with the law and following transparent policies and practices for school oversight.